Framer Speed Optimization: The Ultimate Guide (2026)

 4.3 Testing on Multiple Device Sizes

-Framer is inherently responsive, but a design-heavy desktop version can load slowly on mobile if not optimised.
+Framer is inherently responsive, but a design-heavy desktop version can load slowly on mobile if not optimized.
 Always:

 • Preview on multiple breakpoints (iPhone, Android, tablet) within Framer.